daltonmenezes/slimp/README.md

-# gh-starter
+# slimp
-A dead simple way to get your first personal github website
+A dead simple way to get your first and an elegant personal website